geraldaddey/geraldaddey/README.md

 ### Hi there 👋

--  I’m currently working with Ruby on Rails, React and TypeScript
+-  I’m currently working with Next.js with TypeScript, Ruby and Python
--  I’m also building projects in Elixir.
+-  I’m also building fault tolerant projects in Elixir.
 -  I’m looking to collaborate on any Project regardless of my scope.
 I'm open to learn new stuff, bring them on!
 - 📫 How to reach me: geraldaddey@yahoo.com
 - 👨🏾‍💼 Linkedin: https://www.linkedin.com/in/geraldaddey/